Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Method

 \subsection{Video-Text Matching Model}

-Our model, shown in Figure \ref{our_model_fig}, has two inputs: a video and a sentence.
-The function of our model is to determine whether a video and a sentence match.
-If the video matches the sentence, the model will output a high value.
-If they do not match, the model will output a low value.
-It is similar to a VQA model.
-The difference is that the output of VQA can be a number, true, false, or other content, whereas our model only outputs the matching degree or value.
-For prediction, we need to describe the features of actions using text; the matched features are used to predict the class of the actions.
-For example, we annotate several features using text for the action \emph{Billiards}, such as ``A person is standing at the table with a stick in his hand’’ and ``There are many balls on the table’’.
-In addition, we also annotate some common features, such as \emph{indoor}, \emph{action is slow}, and \emph{standing}.
-We can label multiple actions with text features and then predict actions.
-We input the annotated text features and the test video into our model and know which features the video matches.
-We then predict the class the video belongs to based on the features.
-If the video matches a feature, it does not mean that the video definitely belongs to the class associated with the feature, but it increases the probability that the video belongs to that class.
-For example, if the model detects that a person is in the kitchen, we will think he may be cooking.
+The proposed model, as shown in Figure \ref{our_model_fig}, has two inputs: a video and a sentence, and determines whether a video and a sentence match.
+If the video matches the sentence, the model will output a high value; else, the model will output a low value.
+Although the proposed model is similar to a VQA model, the output of VQA can be a number, true, false, or other content, whereas the proposed model only output the matching degree or value.

+For prediction, describing features with text is required; the matched features are used to predict the class of the actions.
+For example, we annotate several features using text for the action \emph{Billiards}, such as ``A person is standing at the table with a stick in his hand’’ and ``There are many balls on the table.’’
+Additionally, we also annotate some common features, such as \emph{indoor}, \emph{action is slow}, and \emph{standing}.
+We can label multiple actions with text features and predict actions.
+Based on the annotated text features and test video, our model can determine which features the video matches.
+Based on the features, which class the video belongs to can be inferred.
+When a video matches a feature, it does not indicate that the video definitely belongs to the class associated with the feature, but increases the probability that the video belongs to that class.
+For example, if the model detects that a person is in the kitchen, he is probably cooking.
 Although he can dance, play football, or do other things in the kitchen: these are less likely.